Episode 306 - Church Union

 His army fled back to Dirachium, and the Burgundian was eventually paraded through the streets of Constantinople.

-Charles had used his influence to see that Martin the Fourth, a Frenchman, would be elected pontiff.
+Charles had used his influence to see that Martin IV, a Frenchman, would be elected pontiff.

 Martin fully supported Charles's plans, and without corresponding with the Romans, declared their adherence to the Union to be unsatisfactory.

-Michael Palaeologos had sweated for twenty years and tortured his own family to please Rome, only for their fickle politics to cast him out.
+Michael Palaiologos had sweated for twenty years and tortured his own own family to please Rome, only for their fickle politics to cast him out.

 With the stroke of a pen, the Greeks were declared to be schismatics again.

-On the third of july twelve eighty one Charles signed an agreement with the Venetians and with Philip of Courtney, the son of Baldwin II.
+On the third of July twelve eighty one, Charles signed an agreement with the Venetians and with Philip of Courtenay, the son of Baldwin II.

-Pope Martin presided, declaring the campaign that would begin in spring 1283 as a crusade for the glory of the faith, the mending of the schism, and the recovery of the Empire usurped from the Latins by Michael Palaeologos.
+Pope Martin presided, declaring the campaign that would begin in spring twelve eighty three as a crusade for the glory of the faith, the mending of the schism, and the recovery of the empire usurped from the Latins by Michael Palaeologos.

 Michael would have to withdraw troops from Anatolia, which was under attack from the Turks, and hope that the Genoese could be trusted.

-Like Alexius Angelos Komnenos, he would watch the rest of his realm crumble while he hid behind the Theodosian walls.
+Like Alexios Angelos Komnenos, he would watch the rest of his realm crumble while he hid behind the Theodosian walls.

 But inaction wasn't Michael's style, and unlike many of his contemporaries, he did not shy away from interaction with the Latins.